 Partnerships are basically two or more sole traders working together but be warned even the best of friends can fall out and more people fall out over money than anything else.

-Everyone has heard of Limited Companies and many people think that you are not a proper company unless you are one.
-This is absolutely not true.
+Everyone has heard of Limited Companies.
+It is worth considering if the company consists of more money than you can afford to lose if things go wrong.
 You do have to register with Companies House and file your Company accounts online so everyone can see them.
 The Limited bit normally means that you personally have a liability limited to £1 if the company goes pear shaped.
 Many people start as a sole trader and then advance to a Limited Company as they get bigger especially if they have started to employ other staff.

 Limited Liability Partnerships

 Limited Liability Partnerships are basically partnerships as above but with the benefit of the limited liability bit in a limited company.
 They are often used for firms of solicitors or other professionals.

 Many people start small as a sole trader and then move to a limited Company and then a PLC but you could downsize from one to another as there are many reasons to influence your decision and it needs to be right for you and your company.
 Customers will be more impressed with your product or service combined with efficiency and value for money than ever they will be about grandiose titles or business models.